Dre Campbell Farm

 8. Garlic Stakes

-The idea is that when the gophers dig around and come across the garlic, it will deter them from leaving the area.
-The smell of garlic can be unpleasant, so they’ll think twice about entering your property again!
+The idea is that when gophers encounter the garlic scent, they may avoid the area.
+The smell of garlic can be unpleasant, so they’ll think twice about entering your property again.

 Plus, this method does not require toxic chemicals, gasoline, or traps that could harm other animals or creatures in your area.